electricimp/APDS9007/README.md

 ### setPointsPerReading(pointsPerReading)

 This method sets the number of readings (data points) taken and internally averaged to produce a light level result.
 The points per reading value is returned.
 By default, the number of data points per reading is set to ten.
+The higher the value, the more samples are taken and the more precise the reading, but the longer the sensor takes to return the reading.
+If the *read()* method *(see above)* is called synchronously, it will block until all the samples have been taken and averaged, so we recommend using *read()* asynchronously.

 ```squirrel
 // Set number of readings to be averaged to 15.